justinmahar/react-social-media-embed/README.md

 All embeds only require a URL to the post.
 No API token is needed.

-Currently supporting: Facebook, Instagram, LinkedIn, Pinterest, TikTok, Twitter, and YouTube.
+Currently supporting: Facebook, Instagram, LinkedIn, Pinterest, TikTok, X (Twitter), and YouTube.

 ### Features include: